jet2jet/js-synthesizer/README.md

     * Creates the general synthesizer instance.
 No parameters are available.
 * `JSSynth.AudioWorkletNodeSynthesizer` (construct: `new JSSynth.AudioWorkletNodeSynthesizer()`)
     * Creates the synthesizer instance communicating AudioWorklet (see above).
 No parameters are available.
-    * You must call `createAudioNode` method to use other instance methods.
+    * You must call `createAudioNode` method first to use other instance methods.

 ### Creation of Sequencer instance